Safe Medication Habits Promote Healthy Homes and Communities

 Find a Medication Drop Box or Take-Back Program Near You

 Medication drop boxes are a convenient, hassle-free way to safely dispose of your unused and expired medications.
-Medication drop boxes are free and anonymous and can be found in the following locations in the Mississippi Delta.
+Medication drop boxes are free and anonymous and can be found at Wal-Mart in Cleveland.

 Simply stop by any one of these locations and drop off those medications that are gathering dust in your medicine cabinet.
 By properly disposing of your unused and expired medications, you’ll be helping to make your home safer and your community healthier.